 I refuse to believe that church as it is expressed today in most places is where God wants us to be.
 I dream of a church that is un-recognisable from what we see today.
 I hope that does not shake too many of you.
 We live in a “anti-theist” environment, and something innovative, ground breaking, advanced, and pioneering is desperately needed to connect with the men and women and young people of Australia who are far from God.
 We have the right DNA in us to once again be a bunch of mavericks who stir up the established system and bring about a move of God.

 I celebrate those of you who dare to close the church doors on occasional Sundays and join in a major community event where you can showcase the church.
 I celebrate with those of you who bring qualified intellectuals into the mix of the debate about the origins of the earth and man himself.
 I celebrate those of you who put on parties for little girls to be a princess for the night.
 I celebrate those of you who teach using aids on the platform to present a picture that helps people get their head around a truth being presented.
 I celebrate those who build a replica of Bethlehem at Christmas and give the masses opportunity to see the real Christmas.

 But there is so much more you can do.
 Don’t stop there.
 If you are thinking out of the box, it could be God prompting you to do something that will open up your community to the gospel.

 What to do Next

-Why not do coffee with the pastors in your area and talk about some innovative ideas you have for reaching the lost and doing church at your place.
+Why not do coffee with the business people and pastors in your area and talk about some innovative ideas you have for reaching the lost and doing church at your place.
 Think expansively and make one rule.
 No one is nuts for thinking out of the box.